-It is important that the College's response to children missing education supports identifying such abuse and also helps prevent the risk of them going missing in the future.
-As such, all staff should be aware of the safeguarding response to children missing from education.
+It is important that the college's response to children missing from education supports identifying such abuse and also helps prevent the risk of them going missing in the future.
+This includes when problems are first emerging but also where children are already known to LA children's social care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.
+As such, all staff should be aware of the college's safeguarding response to children missing from education.